Why anyone and everyone can benefit from whichever technique you use.

 - Focus your attention.
 Focusing your attention is really one of the most important elements of meditation.

-By focusing your attention helps free your mind from the many interruptions and disturbances that cause pressure on you and create worry.
-When you meditate you can focus your attention on such things as a specific object, an image, a mantra, as well as your breathing.
+Focusing your attention helps free your mind from the many interruptions and disturbances that cause pressure on you and create worry.
+When you meditate, you can focus your attention on such things as a specific object, an image, a mantra, as well as your breathing.

 - Relaxed breathing.
 This method involves deep, even-paced breathing techniques using the diaphragm muscle to expand your lungs.
 The point is to slow your breathing and to take in more oxygen.
 This will do along way to reducing the use of shoulder, neck, and upper chest muscles while breathing so that you breathe more effectively, enhancing relaxation and calm.